-This lusciously rich, heart-shaped Victoria Sponge cake, filled with creamy butter icing and homemade strawberry jam, is an ideal romantic creation, just right for celebrating your Valentine’s day in a very stylish way.
-Hurry, gather the necessary ingredients and whip it up now!
+This lusciously rich Victoria Sponge cake, topped with creamy butter icing and sandwitched with homemade strawberry jam, is an ideal creation for any occassion.

 Victoria Sponge, named after the Queen Victoria, who was known to enjoy a slice of this cake with her afternoon tea, is now a classic teatime favourite in England.
 Traditionally, this cake is round in shape and the top is dusted with icing sugar.
-However, I made a heart shape and smeared butter icing generously on the top to suit the occasion.
-No reservations for the yummy tastebuds when love is in the air!
+However, I made both heart shapes and round shaped cakes and smeared butter icing generously on the top to make them yummier!

 Now that the strawberries are in season, it will take less than half an hour to make fresh and juicy jam at home to fill this sponge.
 Please click on the link below for my easy jam recipe.
 I must emphasise that the enticing flavours in this homemade strawberry jam complements hugely to the delicious taste of this cake.
 If the time doesn’t permit to make the jam or you are in a region where straws are hard to come by, then opt for the best brand of strawberry jam in the shop shelves.

 Also, the butter icing should be smooth and creamy to enhance the overall taste.
 I used Stork spread for this purpose and am quite happy with the outcome.
 However, you can opt for any soft butter of your choice, but remember to stick to the right proportions and whisk it until silky and smooth.

 |Margerine or melted butter under room tempreture||250 g|

 Let’s make it: Set the oven to 180 C .